adamfowleruk/mljs/planning.md

   - DONE BUG explorer widget doesn't handle non known rdfTypes gracefully
   - DONE BUG explorer widget doesn't show more than one instance for a particular predicate
   - DONE BUG infobox page: empty sparql results does not empty entity facts area of facts
- - Workplace UI
-  - IN PROGRESS Visual configuration of search options - widget-searchoptions.js
-   - IN PROGRESS Basic support to start - just wrap JSON as any other JSON object configuration, no advanced support
+  - BUG workplace nav buttons do not gracefully wrap on to next line
- - DONE BUG mljs.returnFacets returns true instead of this, breaking chaining
+ - DONE BUG MINOR UX mljs.returnFacets returns true instead of this, breaking chaining
  - IN PROGRESS Widgets: Workplace completion
   - IN PROGRESS Basics
    - DONE drag/drop reordering of widgets working